 5. Charge with moderation

 It takes approximately 4 to 6 hours to charge your battery from no charge to full charge for both the XP 1.0 and XP 2.0.
-The chargers are designed to automatically stop charging when the battery is fully regenerated, but we recommend disconnecting the charger when the battery is full.
-The small red light on the charger will change from red to green when the battery is done charging.
+We recommend disconnecting the charger when the battery is full.
+A small red light on the charger will change from red to green when the battery is done charging.

 We understand chargers may seem like another disposable item that come and go, but it’s important to stick with our brand if you need to find a replacement.
 Trying to find creative new ways to regenerate your battery may cause significant damage.
 Our batteries have been tested to work best with our chargers, so we definitely recommend staying consistent with our products.